 Gerald also wrote that his father, James, was present as a young boy at the liberation of Kelly and Deasy from the police van in Manchester.
 According to material written by Gerald’s brother Harry (related by Kevin), Patrick and his brothers were also involved in some way.

-I’ve recently come across a new lead – in John Devoy’s autobiography, he relates the story of how he worked with Colonel Kelly to liberate James Stephens from Richmond jail in Dublin.
+I’ve recently come across a new lead – in John Devoy’s autobiography, he relates the story of how he worked with Colonel Kelly in 1865 to liberate James Stephens from Richmond Bridewell jail in Dublin.
 They were successful and brought Stephens to a house on Brown Street – off Love Land.
 In the house lived a Mrs. Boland, a sister of future MP James O’Connor and 15-year-old John O’Connor who had acted as a look-out for the prison break.
 James O’Connor had been one of the first recruits to the IRB.

 This poses the question – was Mrs Boland married to one of Patrick’s brothers?
 I’d really appreciate any information people might have about the O’Connor/Boland link.